Lewis Ferry Moody

-Lewis Ferry Moody (5 January 1880 – 21 February 1953) was an American engineer and professor, best known for the Moody chart, a diagram capturing relationships between several variables used in calculating fluid flow through a pipe.
+Lewis Ferry Moody (5 January 1880 – 18 April 1953) was an American engineer and professor, best known for the Moody chart, a diagram capturing relationships between several variables used in calculating fluid flow through a pipe.
+He states that his goal is to present a simple and convenient means for engineers to estimate the friction factor inside the new pipes and conduits running full with steady flow.
 He has 23 patents for his inventions.
 He was the first Professor of Hydraulics in the School of Engineering at Princeton.

 Biography

 He was born on 5 January 1880.

 Lewis F. Moody as professor of fluid mechanics and machine design taught at Princeton University starting in 1930.
 He co-wrote the book Fifty Years’ Progress in Hydraulics with fellow engineer Blake R. Van Leer.

 He married Eleanor Greene.
 His wife died in 1937.
 His daughter, Eleanor Lowry Moody, married in 1944.
 He was awarded the Elliott Cresson Medal in 1945.

 He was awarded an Honorary Membership of the American Society of Mechanical Engineers (ASME) in 1951.

-He died on 21 February 1953.
+He died on 18 April 1953.

 Legacy

 Five years after his death, ASME created an Award to his honours: The Lewis F. Moody award, which is awarded for outstanding original papers useful to the practice of mechanical engineering by the Fluids Engineering Division (FED).